EMD Antitrust Case

 The criminal action was dismissed on December 28, 1964.
 The civil action was dismissed on June 2, 1967.

 I have been very interested in this case and looked up the district court case transcript at the National Archives branch in Chicago.
 There are about seven solid feet of paper, which I went through.
 Mostly lawyers arguing the law in open court.
 Not the facts.
-The specifics are in the preceeding grand jury testimony, which are forever off limits to anyone other than U. S. attorneys.
+The specifics are in the preceding grand jury testimony, which are forever off limits to anyone other than U. S. attorneys.

 Other GM Divisions